AdobeDocs/experience-manager-65.fr-FR/help/sites-classic-ui-authoring/classic-page-author-first-steps.md

 ---
-title: Premières étapes pour les auteurs
+title: Premières étapes pour les auteurs et autrices
 seo-title: First Steps for Authors
 description: Cette section vous donne un aperçu des tâches principales que vous exécuterez lorsque vous commencerez à créer du contenu avec Adobe Experience Manager (AEM).
 seo-description: This section gives you an overview of the main tasks that you will be using when starting to author content with Adobe Experience Manager (AEM).